prajakta-gaikwad/WebScraping/README.md

 <br>
 it is an open source tool for testing web applications using Python. it lets you automate browser actions, such as visting URLs and interacting with their items.
 <br>
-## Defined a function to perform all the scraping:
+## Defined a function to perform all the scraping
 * In a file scrape_mars.py, **scrape()** function was defined to execute all of the scraping code and return one Python dictionary containing all of the scrapped data.
 <br>
 ## Flask and PyMongo